ianlcz/gestidogs-api-server/README.md

 $ npm run start:dev
 ```

-Then you can go to your browser at http://localhost:8080/docs to see the Swagger documentation of the GestiDogs API.
+Then you can go to your browser at http://localhost:8080/docs to see the Swagger documentation of the GestiDogs API Server.

 ### Testing